 What to do now

-Last year, I put together a to-do list for retirement investors.
+When the crisis was just starting, I put together a to-do list for retirement investors.
 While that article was aimed more at younger retirement investors -- those with a decade or more to go until they retired -- the action items I outlined there are good ideas for anyone who has money in stocks they won't need for several years.
 But for those in or near retirement, there's more to think about.

 Perspective is key